Originally Published January 2016

 As you drive north on U.S. Highway 71, the expanses of rolling farmland quickly flash into view.
 In the blink of an eye, you are nose to nose with Albert the Bull.
 Towering 30 feet over the sprawling Iowa countryside, the concrete bull is a symbol not only of the area’s cattle raising past but also of its hopes for future generations.

 Named after the famous ornithologist—a studier of birds—and artist John James Audubon (yes, the same one as the Audubon Society), the western Iowa town of Audubon has a long history of cattle raising.
 As the industry grew during the early 20th century, the most lucrative (and closely located) cattle market became Chicago.
-So, beginning in the early 1950s, Iowa farmers would ship their cattle across the state to market via the Northwestern Railroad.
+So, beginning in the early 1950s, Iowa farmers would ship their cattle to market via the Northwestern Railroad.
 On each cattle voyage, the shippers and businessmen endured drafty, uncomfortable rides across the plains.
 Oftentimes they rode in the train’s caboose during the chilly late fall and early winter months.

 That is, until 1951, when Albert Kruse of Audubon’s First State Bank told colleagues he would only accompany them on the journey to Chicago.
 That is, only if and when they obtained a Pullman rail car for the cattle train.
 And thus, Operation T-Bone was born.